Repair-Based Degrees of Database Inconsistency: Computation and Complexity: Appendix B. Proofs of Results

-\begin{proof}We appeal again to the conflict-hypergraph in Remark \ref{rem:cg}.
-The result is obtained from a polynomial-time approximation -via integer programming relaxation into linear programming- to the (the size of a) minimum-vertex cover problem in a hypergraph whose hyperedges are bounded above in size by a number $d$.
+\defproof{Theorem \ref{thm:det}}{We appeal again to the conflict-hypergraph in Remark \ref{rem:cg}.
+The result is obtained from a polynomial-time approximation -via integer programming relaxation into linear programming- to the (size of a) minimum-vertex cover problem in a hypergraph whose hyperedges are bounded above in size by a number $d$.
 There is a $d$-ratio approximation algorithm (\cite[chap.
-3]{hochbaum} and \cite{yehuda}).\end{proof}
+3]{hochbaum} and \cite{yehuda}).}\\